-I am a member of a group on Facebook dedicated to the defense of the usus antiquor, and several people have posted items about the Ordinariate liturgy.
-Some have questions about the nature of the Book of Divine Worship; one person posted a chart made by Peter Kwasniewski, which arranges the various liturgies East and West by four qualities, as in the chart seen below:
+I am a member of a group on Facebook dedicated to the defense of the usus antiquor, and several people have posted items about the Ordinariate liturgy there, mostly of the questioning, if not negative, variety.
+Some have concerns about the nature of the Book of Divine Worship; one person posted a chart made by Peter Kwasniewski, which arranges the various liturgies East and West by four qualities, as in the chart seen below:

 As you can see, the only one in which he finds the Ordinariate liturgy lacking is that of authenticity.
-I have been a member of an community made up of former Anglicans since 2009, before the creation of the Ordinariate itself.
-I have been a server, and lector, for over ten years now, and though I am no liturgy scholar, I want to share my thoughts on the subject of its authenticity for those traditionalists who might be wary of it.
+I was a member of a community made up of former Anglicans for over a decade, before the creation of the Ordinariate 2009.
+I have acted as a server, lector, and cantor for that liturgy, and though I am no liturgical scholar, I want to share my thoughts on the subject of its authenticity for those traditionalists who might be wary of it.

 Does the Ordinariate have its own “rite”?